kaos2oak/ansible-role-mysql/README.md

 Install MySQL

-This role is designed to install MySQL Community Edition.
-The role works with version 8.0.15 and 5.7.25 and may work with 5.6.x, but has not been extensively tested on all possible major and minor versions.
+This role is designed to install MySQL Community Edition versions 8.0.x and 5.7.x.

 ## Goal